-If you have been paying attention to the United States news cycle within the last 6 months, you may have noticed that there seem to be an unusual number of headlines about cyber-attacks.
+If you have been paying attention to the United States news cycle within the last few years, you may have noticed that there seem to be an unusual number of headlines about cyber-attacks.
 According to a ZDNet article, “There have been a huge increase in the number of ransomware attacks over the course of 2020, with a seven-fold rise in cyberattack attempts.”

 In fact, according to the HHS Cybersecurity Program, they discovered at least a 72% increase in ransomware over the last 12 months.
 (HHS Cybersecurity Program is an enterprise-wide information security and privacy program that was launched in the fiscal year 2003, to help protect HHS against potential Information Technology threats and vulnerabilities).
 These incidents have included the full file dumps, screenshots, and even samples of the data pieces being recorded and extracted.